wpeka/wplegalpages/readme.txt

 Compatible with PHP 7.0.

 = 1.5.1 =
-Added lest of Pro templates
+Added list of Pro templates

 = 1.5 =
 Added new DMCA template